rphilipzhang/AI-PhD-S26/Notes/AI-Generated/8-Agentic-AI.md

 ## Abstract

 This article provides a comprehensive introduction to Agentic AI—the emerging paradigm in which large language models (LLMs) move beyond generating text to autonomously *acting* in the world.
 The content is based on the lecture slides from the course "DOTE 6635: Artificial Intelligence for Business Research" and is supplemented with additional explanations and references to foundational literature.
 We begin by defining what constitutes an AI agent and tracing the conceptual evolution from conversational chatbots to autonomous systems capable of planning, tool use, and multi-step reasoning.
 We then examine the infrastructure that enables agents—**skills** as standard operating procedures (SOPs), including the three primary skill archetypes, the anatomy of a skill, the progressive disclosure architecture for token efficiency, frontmatter-based triggering mechanisms, and the principles of nonambiguous instruction design—and the **[Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol)** as a universal standard for connecting agents to external tools, data, and applications.
 Next, we conduct a detailed case study of **[OpenClaw](https://openclaw.ai/)**, an open-source agentic system whose viral adoption in early 2026 epitomizes both the promise and peril of consumer-facing AI agents.
 We analyze its architecture—unified context, self-evolving memory, and the ecosystem flywheel—before discussing security vulnerabilities (the "lethal trifecta") and a principled reimplementation strategy.
-Finally, we turn to **[context engineering](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)**, the discipline of curating and managing the optimal set of information delivered to an LLM at inference time, covering system prompt design, token-efficient tool definitions, progressive information retrieval, compaction strategies for long-horizon tasks, structured note-taking for agentic memory, and sub-agent architectures.
-Throughout, we emphasize the shift from *prompt engineering* (crafting a single instruction) to *context engineering* (managing an evolving information state across an extended agentic loop)—a shift that defines the frontier of applied AI research.
+We then turn to **[context engineering](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents)**, the discipline of curating and managing the optimal set of information delivered to an LLM at inference time, covering system prompt design, token-efficient tool definitions, progressive information retrieval, compaction strategies for long-horizon tasks, structured note-taking for agentic memory, and sub-agent architectures.
+Building on this foundation, we introduce **[harness engineering](https://openai.com/index/harness-engineering/)**—the design of the entire infrastructure surrounding the model (environment design, feedback loops, evaluation, permission management)—which reframes the engineer's role from code author to system architect and establishes key principles such as providing agents navigational maps rather than exhaustive manuals.
+Throughout, we emphasize the shift from *prompt engineering* (crafting a single instruction) to *context engineering* (managing an evolving information state across an extended agentic loop) to *harness engineering* (designing the full system that produces, evaluates, and acts on that information state)—a progression that defines the frontier of applied AI research.

 ## 1. Where Are We?